Substance Use in Adolescents

 Alcohol

-Alcohol use is common and is the substance most often used by adolescents.
-The Monitoring the Future Survey on Drug Use reported that in 2021 by 12th grade, 54% of adolescents have tried alcohol, and nearly 26% are considered current drinkers (having consumed alcohol within the past month) (1).
 Heavy alcohol use is also common, and adolescent drinkers may have significant alcohol toxicity.
-Nearly 90% of all alcohol consumed by adolescents occurs during a binge, putting them at risk of accidents, injuries, unwanted sexual activity, and other bad outcomes.
-A binge is defined as a pattern of alcohol consumption that raises the blood alcohol level to 80 mg/dL (17.37 mmol/L).
+Nearly 90% of all alcohol consumed by adolescents occurs during a binge, putting them at risk of accidents, injuries, unwanted sexual activity, and other adverse outcomes (2).
+A binge is defined as a pattern of alcohol consumption that raises the blood alcohol level to 0.08 g/dL (17.37 mmol/L) (3).
 The number of drinks that constitute a binge depends on age and sex and can be as few as 3 drinks within 2 hours for younger adolescent girls.

 Tobacco

-Rates of combustible tobacco use among adolescents fell dramatically in the 1990s and 2000s and continue to decline.
-The Monitoring the Future Survey reported that in 2021, about 4.1% of 12th graders reported current cigarette use (smoked in the previous 30 days), down from 28.3% in 1991 and from 5.7% in 2019; only about 2% report smoking every day.
+Rates of conventional tobacco cigarette use among adolescents in the United States fell dramatically in the 1990s and 2000s and continue to decline.
+The Monitoring the Future Survey reported that in 2023, approximately 2.9% of 12th graders reported current cigarette use (smoked in the previous 30 days), down from 28.3% in 1991; only approximately 0.7% report smoking every day.

 • Poor school performance